Gas vs Charcoal Grill for Beginners: The Backyard Debate

 Which grill is easier to maintain?

 Gas grills are easier to clean and maintain.
 They produce less residue and don’t require ash removal like charcoal grills do.
+If you’re a beginner who hates cleanup, gas is the simpler path.

 Can I use wood chips on a gas grill?